 - Frayed or broken oxygen sensor circuit wiring/connectors

 - Malfunctioning ECM

 Initially, this trouble code will not prevent your vehicle from running.
 The most common result(s) are lowered fuel economy and the engine running rough.
-However, if left unsolved, this code could cause internal damage to other components of your vehicle.
-This includes damage to the catalytic converter, or possible burn valves which could cause your check engine light to illuminate continuously, in which your vehicle should not be operated.
+However, if left unresolved, this code could cause internal damage to other components of your vehicle.
+This includes damage to the catalytic converter, or possible burnt valves, which can be extremely expensive to repair.

 Code P2196 Common Diagnosis Mistakes

 Prematurely replacing the pre-catalytic converter oxygen (O2) sensor before visually inspecting the wiring for fraying or disconnection, not checking for intake or exhaust leaks, and not checking fuel pressure.

 - Tools Needed to Diagnose:

 - Check to see if there are any other codes along with P2196 and clear your Check Engine Light with FIXD.